lolynadelafuente/CS661/README.md

 Analyze and compare the performance metrics of each model to identify the most effective algorithm for breast cancer detection based on the dataset.

-5. Optimization and Validation: Optimize the selected models by tuning hyperparameters and conduct cross-validation to ensure robustness and reliability of the chosen algorithm(s) for accurate prediction
+### 5. Optimization and Validation
+Optimize the selected models by tuning hyperparameters and conduct cross-validation to ensure robustness and reliability of the chosen algorithm(s) for accurate prediction